songweizhi/BioSAK/README.md

        # for updating
        pip3 install --upgrade BioSAK

-1. For UNSW Katana users
+1. If you are an UNSW Katana user, install with:

        ######### Install BioSAK with Python's virtual environment ########